Rhodolite - a very special garnet “variety”

 Depending on their actual chemical composition, some of the Rhodolites of the Kangala type may show pink-orange-red colours, while others can change from a purple-red when viewed under incandescent light to a greenish-blue colour when viewed under daylight.
 These stones can be considered to be in between "Malaya garnets" and color-changing garnets.
 These stones have found their own market niche within the community of gemstone connoisseurs and enthusiasts.

-Investigations of rhodolites from deposits that have since then entered the gemstone market, e.g. from Malawi, have confirmed this classification.
+Rhodolites from deposits that have since then entered the gemstone market, e.g. from Malawi and Mozambique, can be categorized under the same classification.

 Further reading: